gansm/finalcut/doc/user-theme.md

 ```

-After entering the source code in *theme.cpp* you can compile
+Save the code as *theme.cpp* and compile it using the following GCC
-the above program with gcc:
+command:
 ```bash
 g++ theme.cpp -o theme -O2 -lfinal -std=c++14
 ```